lemontron/blog/_posts/2020-12-03-meteor-deployments-without-mup.md

 <!--more-->

-> This guide was updated for Meteor 2.3 to 2.5, which have Node pinned at v14.
+> This guide was updated for Meteor 3, which has Node pinned at v22.
 Also added info on future upgrades.

 ## Advantages of deploying manually